tazik047/ng-animated-login/README.md

 ![demo](https://user-images.githubusercontent.com/4145169/36626729-dcb2fbb4-195d-11e8-9f26-37a20937a48f.gif)

+## Getting started

+1. Install dependencies with `npm install`.
+2. Launch the dev server with `npm start` and open `http://localhost:4200/` in your browser.

+Both commands rely on the Angular CLI and will automatically reload the app when source files change.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.